afspies/meinsweeper/README.md

 <img src="meinsweeper/logo.png" align="right"
      alt="Minesweeper image taken from https://www.pngwing.com/en/free-png-vxhwi" width="80" height="80">

-MeinSweeper is a light-weight framework for running experiments on arbitrary compute nodes
+MeinSweeper is a lightweight framework for running experiments on arbitrary compute nodes, with built-in support for GPU management and job distribution.

 ```diff
 - This is still in alpha, and was written for research